apache/airflow/dev/README_RELEASE_AIRFLOW.md

 This includes:

 - Modify `./scripts/ci/pre_commit/pre_commit_supported_versions.py` and let pre-commit do the job
+- For major/minor release, Update version in `setup.py` and `docs/docker-stack/` to the next likely minor version release.
+- Update the `REVISION_HEADS_MAP` at airflow/utils/db.py to include the revision head of the release even if there are no migrations.
 - Sync `RELEASE_NOTES.rst` (including deleting relevant `newsfragments`) and `README.md` changes
 - Updating issue templates in `.github/ISSUE_TEMPLATE/` with the new version
 - Updating `Dockerfile` with the new version